CommitteeOfZero/committeeofzero.github.io/projects/2023-02-03-chn-walkthrough.markdown

 NO → YES → NO → YES → YES

+As you progress, a handful of Nanami-related intermissions will be interspersed throughout the story.
+The skip mode will disengage during these scenes.
+Be sure to read them for additional context.

+The game will branch into the route in chapter six.

 ### Yua Route

 Chapter 1<br>
 Neutral: I felt bad[...]

 NO → NO → YES → YES → YES

+As you progress, a handful of Yua-related intermissions will be interspersed throughout the story.
+The skip mode will disengage during these scenes.
+Be sure to read them for additional context.

+The game will branch into the route in chapter seven.

 ### Ayase Route